xenocrat/sfnt2woff/README.md

 ): int|false
 ```

-Counts fonts in the collection previously imported using `otfc_import`.
+Gets the count of fonts in a collection imported using `otfc_import`.

 #### Return Values